 In another study, the same researchers found that bakuchiol was better than retinol at slowing down the activity of two matrix metalloprotease enzymes that break down collagen and elastin, MMP-1 and MMP-12.

-However, interestingly, bakuchiol doesn’t seem to act via the retinoic acid receptors (which isn’t that surprising if you compare its structure to retinol and tretinoin – while bakuchiol superficially resembles them, its six-membered ring is aromatic and flat, and the oxygen is on the other end of the molecule).
+However, interestingly, bakuchiol doesn’t seem to act via the retinoic acid receptors (which isn’t that surprising to me as a medicinal chemist – while bakuchiol superficially resembles retinol and tretinoin structurally, its six-membered ring is aromatic and flat, and the oxygen is on the other end of the molecule).

 It’s also worth remembering that retinol also needs to be oxidised to retinoic acid (tretinoin) to be active in skin.
 Whether this process occurs in the in vitro studies to a similar extent as in living human skin is questionable.